vukics/cppqed/doc/quantumdata.rst

 Common interface for calculating quantum averages
 ==================================================

-In a quantum-simulation framework, users should be provided with the ability to write code able to calculate quantum expectation values from quantumdata, independently of whether this data is represented by state vectors or density operators, in orthogonal or non-orthogonal bases.
+In a quantum-simulation framework, users should be able to write code for calculating quantum expectation values from quantumdata, independently of whether this data is represented by state vectors or density operators, in orthogonal or non-orthogonal bases.
 One obvious solution is relying on the formula

 .. math::